-This section defines the individual parts of a business rules service (BRS).
-In the MITA framework, a business rules service contains the same metadata as a business service, except for the service definition package.
+This section defines the individual parts of a BRS.
+In the MITA framework, a business rule service contains the same metadata as a business service, except for the service definition package.

-4.8.4.1 Business Rule Services Definition Package (BRSDP)
+4.8.4.1 BUSINESS RULE SERVICES DEFINITION PACKAGE (BRSDP)